 Although I’m not primarily a tech writer, I have a rather strong geeky side, and have done quite a bit of technical writing over the years.
 Some of it was for employers, while I was Director of Technology for a very small company and then Director of Web Technology for a much larger company.
 (Despite the fancy- sounding titles, my primary function in both jobs was writing.)
 I’ve also done tech writing as a freelancer, which is what I am now.

 This page is an overview of the kinds of tech writing I’ve done.
-I’m proud of the work, but there are currently no examples of it on this website.
+I’m proud of the work, but there are currently no examples of it on this website — although you can look at materials I've created for the Technical Resources section of my graphic-arts website, Sanstudio, which is the sister site to this one.
 The following descriptions should make clear why there are no examples of my past tech-writing work for clients posted here.

 (On the other hand, you’ll find plenty of examples of my business writing assignments on this site.)

 Sometimes, relatively non-technical staff need to learn more about specific areas of technology relevant to their business.Tech guides designed for use by non-technical staff need to be carefully tailored to both their existing level of knowledge and their practical needs.
 I’ve written a number of guides that address this; they’re typically “published” in easily updatable looseleaf binders for use within a company.
 This kind of writing is actually quite tricky, because it needs to be targeted at just the right tech level for a somewhat diverse staff —too superficial, and they won’t learn what they need to know; too deep, and they’ll fall asleep or (more likely) just not read it.
 Also, such guides often need to be integrated with company training programs, which I’ve also been involved with.